-2. Please describe the state's plans to maintain and/or reduce the target rate for Synar inspections to be completed in FFY 2020.
+2. Please describe the state's plans to maintain and/or reduce the target rate for Synar inspections to be completed in FFY 2021.
 Include a brief description of plans for law enforcement efforts to enforce youth tobacco access laws, activities that support law enforcement efforts to enforce youth tobacco access laws, and any anticipated changes in youth tobacco access legislation or regulation in the state.

-Alaska anticipates the following statewide tobacco enforcement activities for FFY20:
+Alaska anticipates the following statewide tobacco enforcement activities for FFY21:

-- Work with our partners in the Alaska Court System and the Alaska Department of Commerce, Community and Economic Development (DCCED), to process suspensions for vendors convicted of selling tobacco to youths in a timelier manner.
+• Work with our partners in the Alaska Court System and the Alaska Department of Commerce, Community and Economic Development (DCCED), to process suspensions for vendors convicted of selling tobacco to youths in a timelier manner.
 Suspensions of tobacco endorsements block vendors from selling tobacco to the public for specified periods of time.
-Suspensions of tobacco endorsements have been slow due to high personnel turnover. - Continue efforts to educate vendors and communities about laws related to the sale of tobacco products to underage youth. - Updating new vendor education materials and exploring positive rewards for vendors that do not sell tobacco to youths during investigations (example: mailing thank-you letters to vendors or publishing in local papers the names of vendors who do not sell tobacco to youths).
-Additional funds have been provided by the Alaska legislature to update and revise our current vendor education materials. - Statewide Vendor Certification program.
-Upon completion of an on-site visit by State Investigators, tobacco retailer meeting the specified criteria, receive a certification as a responsible tobacco retailer. - Mail letters to all tobacco vendors at least once yearly to remind them of tobacco access laws and to inform them that investigators may visit their premises to conduct under-cover tobacco investigations; - Work in closer partnership with DBH community grantees and Division of Public Health Tobacco Prevention grantees to assist in educating the local community about the importance of retailer enforcement of tobacco access and sell laws.
+Suspensions of tobacco endorsements have been slow due to high personnel turnover.

+• Continue efforts to educate vendors and communities about laws related to the sale of tobacco products to underage youth.

+• Updating new vendor education materials and exploring positive rewards for vendors that do not sell tobacco to youths during investigations (example: mailing thank-you letters to vendors or publishing in local papers the names of vendors who do not sell tobacco to youths).
+Additional funds have been provided by the Alaska legislature to update and revise our current vendor education materials.

+• Statewide Vendor Certification program.
+Upon completion of an on-site visit by State Investigators, tobacco retailer meeting the specified criteria, receive a certification as a responsible tobacco retailer.

+• Mail letters to all tobacco vendors at least once yearly to remind them of tobacco access laws and to inform them that investigators may visit their premises to conduct under-cover tobacco investigations.

+• Work in closer partnership with DBH community grantees and Division of Public Health Tobacco Prevention grantees to assist in educating the local community about the importance of retailer enforcement of tobacco access and sell laws.
 Alaska generally increases non-Synar compliance check inspections in communities and areas with high RVR rates in the prior year.
 For FFY19, this included Anchorage and rural Alaska (Prince of Wales Island, and the Glennallen region).

-a.
-Limited resources for law enforcement of youth access laws b.
-Limited resources for activities to support enforcement and compliance with youth tobacco access laws c.
-Limitations in the state youth tobacco access laws d.
-Limited public support for enforcement of youth tobacco access laws e.
-Limitations on completeness/accuracy of list of tobacco outlets f.
-Limited expertise in survey methodology g.
-Laws/regulations limiting the use of minors in tobacco inspections h.
-Difficulties recruiting youth inspectors i.
-Issues regarding the balance of inspections conducted by youth inspectors age and under j.
-Issues regarding the balance of inspections conducted by one gender of youth k.
+Limited resources for law enforcement of youth access laws Limited resources for activities to support enforcement and compliance with yo tobacco access laws Limitations in the state youth tobacco access laws tobacco access laws Limitations in the state youth tobacco access laws Limited public support for enforcement of youth tobacco access laws Limitations on completeness/accuracy of list of tobacco outlets Due to the Covid-19 pandemic, tobacco vendor eligibility surveys typically administered in the spring and summer were not conducted.
+The completeness our list of tobacco outlets is limited as the State was unable to add potential ne vendors based on the knowledge of community leaders and corporate entities.
+Limited expertise in survey methodology The Alaska Division of Behavioral Health has experienced a high rate of turno among research analysts over the course of the year.
+The previous analyst responsible for designing and implementing the 2019 Synar coverage study ret earlier this year.
+Laws/regulations limiting the use of minors in tobacco inspections Difficulties recruiting youth inspectors Issues regarding the balance of inspections conducted by youth inspectors age under

+Issues regarding the balance of inspections conducted by one gender of youth inspectors

 Geographic, demographic, and logistical considerations in conducting inspections